 Soon after entering the gateway, one finds the main arena to the right.
 This is where the major performances are held in amphitheater style.
 The semi circular arena is surrounded by a combination of step seating, chairs, a VIP seating area and podium and a stage that is situated opposite the VIP area, across the arena.

 A large dry tree stands to the left of the VIP seating and bears several wooden hornbills that sit on their perches and gaze approvingly on the proceedings that take place in their name.

-To the left of the driveway is an another amphitheater where a few programs also take place.
+To the left of the driveway is an another amphitheater where a few other programs also take place.

 Morungs – Higher up on the hill are the Morungs of the various tribes.
 A morung is defined as a sort of a community dormitory of a village, where the youth of the tribe were housed in order to inculcate in them their tribal culture, art, folklore etc

 Each tribe has its morung designed in their signature style with thatched roofs, tribal wood carvings and decor which also includes relics in the form of animal and human skulls (trophies from the days of yore when the Nagas used to be head hunters).